pakerfeldt/modbus-udp/README.md

 The proxy sends register values to the specified host and port using UDP.
 The format is `[register id] [value]`, e.g. `temp_setpoint 21`.
 Proxy polls modbus registers using the [crontab](https://github.com/ncb000gt/node-cron) pattern specified in `defaultPoll`.
 It can also poll a single specific register manually when receiving the `read` command over UDP.

 ## Reading registers
+### Performance optimizations
+In case you want to read multiple adjacents registers you can do so by specifying their identifiers in an array, see example json above.
+Not only does it make your configuration smaller, it's also a performance optimization since the proxy is able to read multiple registers in one single modbus request.
 ### Length
 The `length` key is optional and defaults to 1.
 I.e. a value is stored in one (2 byte) register.
 Sometimes slaves stores values using two or more registers.
 E.g. a 4 byte value can be stored in two registers.
 Use `length` to specify how many registers are used per value.
 ### Converter methods